"Behold, I am coming quickly! Blessed is he who keeps the words of the prophecy of this book."

 Revelation 7:9-12 - After these things I looked, and behold, a great multitude which no one could number, of all nations, tribes, peoples, and tongues, standing before the throne and before the Lamb, clothed with white robes, with palm branches in their hands, and crying out with a loud voice, saying, "Salvation belongs to our God who sits on the throne, and to the Lamb!"
 All the angels stood around the throne and the elders and the four living creatures, and fell on their faces before the throne and worshiped God, saying: "Amen!
 Blessing and glory and wisdom, thanksgiving and honor and power and might, be to our God forever and ever.
 Amen."

-The river that flows from God's throne in the city is described as "water of life."
+The river that flows from God's throne in the city is known as "water of life."
 Physical water sustains life, so living waters are a picture of eternal life provided by the Lord who is the source of all life.
 He alone is the source of our salvation (John 14:6) given through the power of the Holy Spirit:

 John 4:13-14 - Jesus answered and said to her, "Whoever drinks of this water will thirst again, but whoever drinks of the water that I shall give him will never thirst.
 But the water that I shall give him will become in him a fountain of water springing up into everlasting life."